PeterTaylorTX/PTX-SpaceEngineers-Twitch-Integration/README.md

 # Chat Bot
 ## Setup
-1. When first running the bot you will be asked for the Twitch channel name
+1. When first running the bot, you will be asked for the Twitch channel name.
-1. Then a Twitch Authentication request webpage will open.
+1. Then, a Twitch Authentication request webpage will open.
 Log in and copy the "access_token" from the response page URL and enter the token at the "Access Token" prompt.

 # In Game Usage
 ## Text Panel
 ### Setup
 Add "ptx-twitch" to the name of a Text Panel.
-The panel will update with a list of options
+The panel will update with a list of options.
-Enter the desired options into the "Custom Data" for the Text Panel
+Enter the desired options into the "Custom Data" for the Text Panel.

 ### Options
 @Subscribers - A list of all current Twitch Subscribers